 Poems for Orchestra was premiered by the Rose-Hulman Institute of Technology Orchestra conducted by Norman Hanson on May 14!

 I just finished a new song collection, William Blake Songs.
-There are fifteen poems in fourteen songs Some powerful stuff!
+There are fifteen poems in fourteen songs.
 That adds up to 215 songs I've written!

 Shiru Shir Chadash and Ashira are done!
 Thanks to Andy Bossov for his assistance in helping me finish these!
 Shiru Shir Chadash is for sale as a pdf. download for $35.00.